dmd-program/dmd-100-su19/reading-reflections/chapter-4-design-as-tragedy-the-rise-and-fall-of-the-twin-towers.md

 ## Prompt

 In this chapter, Grudin talks about how economic tradeoffs and cultural appropriation may have contributed to great tragedy.
-What are other tragedies related to design that you know of from current or historical events?
-Should designers be held accountable when their designs contribute to a tragedy?
-What could a designer do to prevent a design tragedy?
+What are other tragedies (large or small) related to design that you know of from current or historical events?

+How might designers be trained or regulated to avoid causing harm?

+Should designers be held accountable when their work causes trauma or destruction?

 ## Writing guidelines